-What is a FWB Humanitarian Mission?
+What is a FWB Caravan?

-Guided by the values of the FWB, with the vision of "shaking the world" and instill people with the confidence that it is possible to make a better world through good actions, the “FWB Humanitarian Missions” were born, which will allow people to live a fraternal experience that will be cherished forever!
+Guided by the values of the FWB, with the vision of "shaking the world" and instill people with the confidence that it is possible to make a better world through good actions, the “FWB Caravan” were born, which will allow people to live a fraternal experience that will be cherished forever!

 To live out the values of the FWB mission and contribute to transforming lives, the organization’s humanitarian efforts take a sensitive, respectful, technical, and thoughtful approach in the places where the projects are located.
 Therefore, all activities are guided by ethics, moral values and transparency guidelines.